mitchallen/richmond/README.md

 ## Constructor

 You can still call the constructor with no arguments.
-As of 0.3.0 can also call the constructor passing in the options for __setup__.
+As of 0.3.0 you can also call the constructor passing in the options for __setup__.

 The constructor will still initialize internal values, but then call __setup__ with the options as a final step.
 If you pass in the options, there would no need to call __setup__ later.